TradingFlowAI/core-engine/README.md

 **Built with ❤️ by the TradingFlow Team**

-*Empowering transparent trading in the decentralized world*
+*Empowering transparent and scalable trading in the decentralized world*

 </div>